 Jong-rak was surprised by the refreshing and unique taste of Cao Bang black jelly (Photo cut from clip)

-In addition, the Korean YouTuber was also delighted when he first tasted the Cao Bang Ap Chao cake.
+In addition, the Korean YouTuber was also excited when he first tasted the Cao Bang Ap Chao cake.
 At first glance, this cake looks like a fried cake, but the filling is made from sliced duck meat.
 Thanks to that, the cake has its own unique flavor, completely different from the salty fried cakes made from ground pork, wood ear mushrooms, and vermicelli.

 Jong-rak was also surprised to learn that the chao cakes were very cheap, only 6,000 VND each, but were served with full side dishes such as papaya salad and delicious sweet and sour dipping sauce.